tiagolr/vnodes/README.md

 ## Components

-Vnodes components are independent and can be used anywhere in your project.
+Vnodes components are independent and can be used only when desired.
+Instead of locking into a complex framework, these components are designed to be minimal and still allow to build complex applications.

 ### Screen